 Pulitzer Prize-winning Tucson-based photographer, Jack Dykinga, captured the image, above, of lightning in or near Marana, which National Geographic magazine featured as a favorite picture from around the world in its August 2017 issue.

-Fred Wasmer, an award-winning nature-immersion and storm-chaser photographer, who took the image to the left, visits Southern Arizona from Florida to capture his incredible images, says that Southeast Arizona is “the prime territory” for photographing lightning and weather because there are more days of thunder.
+Fred Wasmer, an award-winning nature-immersion and storm-chaser photographer, who took the image to the left, visits Southern Arizona from Florida to capture his incredible images.
+He says that Southeast Arizona is “the prime territory” for photographing lightning and weather because there are more days of thunder.

 Although Florida has plenty of lightning, Fred says that our area has “amazing scenery” with “beautiful mountains” that set the stage for stunning views.